 But millennials themselves, as we have noted, are far more divided.
 A youthful cohort of 18-29 year-olds—some, but not all, millennial voters—backed Hillary Clinton with 55% of their votes.
 On the other hand, 37% of that cohort backed Trump, with 8% preferring a third-party candidate.
 Hence the problem with generalizations about generations.

 Ironically, over-confidence about the immutability of young people’s political views likely helped push Trump and Bannon into the White House.
 But if just a few hundred thousand Americans had voted differently and changed the result of this historically tight race, you can count on one thing: Howe would still be predicting disaster for president Clinton and a millennial utopia to follow.
-Over-confidence about the immutability of young people’s political views likely helped push Trump and Bannon.

 Given its lack of analytical value, shedding the idea of a homogenous millennial destiny might help society better handle whatever volatility it encounters next.
 Rather than putting our faith in assumptions that can’t be proved, it might be better to recognize the wide range of millennial experiences don’t lend themselves to a single interpretation.
 If it’s crazy to believe a crisis is coming simply because one came 80 years before, maybe it’s crazy to pretend that we can generalize about millennials to our benefit.

 As the sociologist Elder and a co-author, Linda George of Duke University, write, “cohort differences are only one window to the life course—and how it changes over time.
 In many ways, cohort analysis provides a view of the ‘forest’ of life course patterns; but it is intra-cohort variability that allows us to see the ‘trees.'”